On the vanishing discount approximation for compactly supported perturbations of periodic Hamiltonians: the 1d case: Preliminaries

 \begin{oss} Condition (G2) is equivalent to saying that $G$ is superlinear and locally bounded in $p$, uniformly with respect to $x$.
 We deduce from (G1)

 where $M_R=\sup\{\, |G(x,p)|\,:\,x \in \R, \,|p|\leqslant R+2\,\},$ which is finite thanks to (G2). \end{oss}

-To any such Hamiltonian, we can associate a Lagrangian function $L:\TM\to\R$ via the {\em Fenchel transform}:
+To any such Hamiltonian, we can associate a Lagrangian function $L:\TM\to\R$ via the {\em Fenchel transform} of $G$:

-Such a function $L$ satisfies (G1) and (G2) as well, for suitable pair of superlinear functions $\alpha_*,\beta_*$ in place of $\alpha,\beta$.
+Such a function $L$ satisfies (G1), (G2) and (G3) as well, for a suitable pair of superlinear functions $\alpha_*,\beta_*$ in place of $\alpha,\beta$.
 In the sequel we shall often use the so-called {\em Fenchel inequality,} namely